Francescolis/Xpandables.Net/README.md

 ```

-## IOperationResult and OperationResults
+## IExecutionResult and ExecutionResults

 ### Overview

-The `IOperationResult` and `OperationResults` classes are part of the `Xpandables.Net.Operations` namespace.
+The `IExecutionResult` and `ExecutionResults` classes are part of the `Xpandables.Net.Operations` namespace.
 They provide a structured way to handle the results of operations, encapsulating both success and failure scenarios with detailed information.

-#### IOperationResult
+#### IExecutionResult

-The `IOperationResult` interface represents the result of an execution.
+The `IExecutionResult` interface represents the result of an execution.
 It includes properties for status code, title, detail, location, result, errors, headers, and extensions.
 It also provides methods to check if the execution was successful and to retrieve any associated exceptions.

-#### OperationResults
+#### ExecutionResults

-The `OperationResults` class provides static methods to create instances of `IOperationResult` for both success and failure scenarios.
+The `ExecutionResults` class provides static methods to create instances of `IExecutionResult` for both success and failure scenarios.
 It includes methods to set various HTTP status codes and to include additional details like titles, details, locations, and errors.

 ### Usage

-#### Creating a Success Operation Result
+#### Creating a Success Execution Result

-To create a success execution result, you can use the `Success` method from the `OperationResults` class.
+To create a success execution result, you can use the `Success` method from the `ExecutionResults` class.
 You can specify the status code, result, and other details.

 ```csharp